gmnprada/wanbioner/docs/README.md

-Wanbioner User Datagram Protocol         | WBUDP Wanbioner Structured Query Language      | WBSQL Wanbioner Hypertext Transport Protocol   | WBHTP
+Wanbioner User Datagram Protocol         | WBUDP Wanbioner Structured Query Language      | WBSQL Wanbioner Hypertext Transport Protocol   | WBHTP Wanbioner Tranport Layer Securiry        | WBTLS

 ```

-Secure version of it ? not implemented yet we will looking forward in usage , test and , benchmark on running version
+Secure version of it ? not implemented yet we will looking forward in usage , test and , benchmark on running version on latest encryption standard

 ### The Reserved Bytes is used to detect protocol of the transport Valid Value